NHS patients and commissioners

 NHS quality account

-Nuffield Health publish an annual quality report.
-From 2014 this will include an appendix for our NHS Quality Account.
+Nuffield Health publish an annual Quality report, including an appendix for our NHS Quality Account.
 This provides information relating to our performance against a prescribed set of indicators and is published on NHS Choices in accordance with our obligations as holders of the Monitor Provider Licence.
 More information on Nuffield Health's NHS Choices page can be found here, more details on the Provider Licence can be found here, and more information on our published reports can be found here.